Abuse of Power of Attorney Lawyers

 Contact Keystone if you need help gathering and presenting the necessary evidence to support your case.

-In fact, what is unfortunate is that this power of attorney misconduct often goes undetected until the principal’s estate or trust is accounting for the principal’s assets and discovers money or property to be missing.
+It is unfortunate that this type power of attorney misconduct often goes undetected until the principal’s estate or trust is accounting for the principal’s assets and discovers money or property to be missing.
 Thankfully, even if the principal cannot reap the benefits of successful litigation themselves, it will benefit those who stand to inherit from them.

 Read this case study about how Keystone recovered millions of dollars’ worth of stolen money and property from a decedent’s abusers, who used POAs to gain access to his finances.

-It is also crucial to consult with a POA lawyer in the event the principal needs to recover stolen property and damages, or in case a responsible adult, such as a conservator, is needed to manage their health care and/or finances once their POA agent is removed.
-The process of establishing a conservatorship can be complicated, but with a lawyer on your team, you can ensure that it will be handled as efficiently as possible.
+It is also crucial to consult with a POA lawyer in the event the principal needs to recover stolen property and damages, because the longer you wait, the harder it will be to recover the property.
+You also may need to consult with a lawyer if a responsible adult, such as a conservator, needs to be appointed to manage the health care and/or finances of the principal once their POA agent is removed.